MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-permissions-property.md

 ---
 title: "Permissions Property"
-description: "Sets whether an object has additional permission required to perform some operations on one or more tables.
-The operations can be to read, insert, modify, and delete data." ms.author: solsen ms.custom: na ms.date: 06/23/2021
+description: "Sets whether an object has additional permission required to perform some operations on one or more tables." ms.author: solsen ms.custom: na ms.date: 06/23/2021